UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 **Question 1**

-Are their approximately the same number of female and male penguins for each penguin species?
+Are there approximately the same number of female and male penguins for each penguin species?

 <choice id="1" >
 <opt text="Yes" correct='true'>